Dijker/eu.jeroensomhorst.tvgids/Readme.md

 ##Triggers

 - Add a trigger that specifies which of your favorites Homey should keep an eye on.
-Specify the offset ( in minutes )
+Specify the offset ( in minutes ) and the progranm you have added to your favorite.
+  The trigger has tokens for the Title and the channel.
+This channel is changed to the mapped channel when a mapping has been set.

 ##Conditions